microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-01.md

 ## Introduction - Tailspin Toys – Order Process Automation

 Tailspin Toys is a toy and school supplies company.
-The company sells toy products, party products and different school supplies through its retail locations and the Internet.
+The company sells toy products, party products, and different school supplies through its retail locations and the Internet.
 Tailspin Toys has around 500 stores all over the world and has ten major contracts for school supplies all over USA.
 The company stores are located in 35 countries.
 The company owns and operates one website http://www.tailspintoys.com/ that includes an online store.
 The second biggest market for them is in Poland, Europe so the company opened a subsidiary there.

 Subsidiary address: Ul.
 Dobra, 4321, Warsaw, Poland Phone number: +48 12 345 67 89